Report Fraud

 With criminals increasingly seeking to exploit any weakness across the public sector, especially during times of adversity, our focus is to remain vigilant and responsive to fraud risks.
 We will pursue recovery of losses and the suitable punishment of those responsible for fraud.

-Report council tax fraud
+Report council tax reduction fraud

 Council tax fraud happens when someone provides false information to us to avoid paying the correct amount.